thisisshin0404-netizen/MIRA/README.md

 ## Next MIRA
 ### Atomistic scale
-- improve molecular dynamics (MD) with a more stable integration algorithm
+- improve molecular dynamics with a more stable integration algorithm
 - generate trajectories
-- evaluate the simulation against the Boltzmann distribution
+- evaluate the simulation by plotting the Boltzmann distribution

 ### Coarse-grained / mesoscopic scale
 - particle-based coarse-grained modeling is under discussion